Ad serving was disabled on your page or site

 - Check your entire site: When ads have been disabled on your site, we send you a notification that contains a URL as an example of the violation.
 Keep in mind that this is only an example, the violation may be present on other pages on your site, and we expect you to take appropriate action throughout your entire site.
 In many cases publishers have found Google’s search operators helpful for finding violations.

 - Request a review: After you've done all of the above, you can request a review of your page or site.
 For page-level violations, make sure you've done everything as instructed in the notification before you request a review.
 For site-level violations, tell us exactly what action you've taken to resolve the violations and also how you'll prevent similar occurrences in the future.
 You could also list some example URLs that you've taken action on.
-When you're ready to request your review, visit the Policy center in your AdSense account or use this Policy violation review request form.
+When you're ready to request your review, visit the Policy center in your AdSense account.

 Before you request a review, ensure that there's AdSense ad code on your site, otherwise we cannot review for compliance.